tu2-atmanand/task-board-docs/docs/8_Settings/2_All_UI.md

 |---|---|
 | Toggle | ON |

-When enabled, task titles display without any embedded metadata/properties in the task card body for a cleaner appearance.
-This pairs well with the header and footer toggles to create different visual styles for your board.
+When enabled, task title is rendered without any embedded metadata/properties in the [task card title](/docs/7_Components/2_Task_Item_Card.md#task-title) for a cleaner appearance.
+This has been specially provided since we already have the [selective property hiding feature](/docs/7_Components/2_Task_Item_Card.md#selectively-hide-properties).
+So, incase if you want to see your properties separately inside the task card, you can enable this feature.

+{: .new-title }
+> Pro Tip
+>
+> Disabling this feature might improve the rendering performance.
+It will be very insignificant, but still helps in rendering.

 ## Width of Task Card